FAQ: Service Retirement

-To obtain an application, members may download an application from the NHRS website or contact NHRS to request an application by mail.
+Members may apply for Service Retirement electronically through the retirement system’s online member portal, My Account.
+To obtain a paper application, members may download an application from the NHRS website or contact NHRS to request an application by mail.

 Members may also schedule a personal appointment with an NHRS Benefits Specialist by calling the NHRS office at 603-410-3500.

 As stated in the law, an application must be filed no more than 90 days or fewer than 30 days before the intended effective date of retirement.
 The effective date of retirement is, always, the first day of the month following termination of NHRS-covered employment.
 A member must file the application with NHRS while still an actively contributing member.